MPLLang/delayed-seq/README-artifact.txt

 ------------------------------ GETTING STARTED -------------------------------
 ------------------------------------------------------------------------------

-Step 1: Download docker image.
-The image is packaged as part of this artifact, and is also available from Docker Hub:
+Step 1: Load docker image.
+The image is packaged as part of this artifact, and can be loaded directly:

+  $ sudo docker image load -i shwestrick-ppopp22-artifact-image.tar.gz

+If desired, the image is also available from Docker Hub:

   $ sudo docker pull shwestrick/ppopp22-artifact

-For the rest of the instructions, we assume the arifact is locally tagged "shwestrick/ppopp22-artifact"
+For the rest of the instructions, we assume the arifact is locally tagged "shwestrick/ppopp22-artifact".
+This should be the default behavior from both of the above commands.

 Step 2: Start the container.
 First, make a local directory 'ARTIFACT-RESULTS'